GlobalWebIndex/challenge-elm/README.md

 # Challenge: Elm

 Hello!
-Welcome to Elm Challenge.
+Welcome to the Elm Challenge.

-This repository contains requirements definition of project used for job applications on **position of [Elm](elm-lang.org)/[JavaScript](https://www.javascript.com/) developer**.
+This repository contains requirements definition of a project used for job applications on a **position of [Elm](elm-lang.org)/[JavaScript](https://www.javascript.com/) developer**.
-This includes two parts test where **only the first part is required**.
+This includes two parts test, where **only the first part is required**.
-Whole assignment is based on real part of our production app.
+Whole assignment is based on a real part of our production app.
-However since there is a lot of domain specific knowledge required for most parts of our system and we are aware of the fact that most of this logic might be confusing for newcomers we've tried to pick task which doesn't require any specific insight and removed all parts which might be possibly confusing to pick up.
+However, since there is a lot of domain specific knowledge required for most parts of our system and we are aware of the fact that most of this logic might be confusing to newcomers, we've tried to pick a task which doesn't require any specific insight and removed all parts which might be possibly confusing to pick up.
-Thanks to this this project can be used as general challenge to build HTML app in Elm.
+Thanks to this, this project can be used as a general challenge to build an HTML app in Elm.

 ## Position Description